philipf/morse-code-llm/README.md

 - **Training Loss**: This metric indicates how well the model is learning during training.
 A decreasing training loss generally signifies that the model is improving.
 However, if the loss plateaus or increases, it may indicate overfitting or learning issues.

 - **Gradient Norm (grad_norm)**: This measures the magnitude of gradients during backpropagation.
 Large gradient norms can lead to instability, while very small norms may indicate vanishing gradients.
 Monitor this value to ensure stable and effective training.

+## LM Studio Support

+After creating a [GGUF](https://huggingface.co/philipfourie/bi-morse-code-Q8_0-GGUF) file and hosting it on Hugging Face, you can download and use it in [LM Studio](https://lmstudio.ai/).
+LM Studio is a user-friendly interface for interacting with language models, allowing you to test and deploy your fine-tuned model efficiently.
+Simply follow the instructions in LM Studio to load the GGUF file and start using your model.

+## Ollama Support

+It is possible to build a [GGUF](https://huggingface.co/philipfourie/bi-morse-code-Q8_0-GGUF) file and host it in [Ollama](https://ollama.com/).
+Ollama provides a platform for [deploying](https://ollama.com/philipfourie/bi-morse-code) and managing language models with ease.
+For detailed instructions on how to set this up, refer to the [ollama/README.md](ollama/README.md) file included in this repository.